farmera/sare_grant/kites_balloons_drones.md

 ###### Figure 3.
 A helium-filled balloon suspends a dual-camera system.

 We have found balloons and kites to be very practical and complimentary tools for aerial photography in agriculture.
-On windless days a helium balloon performs well while on a blustery day the kite is a better choice.
+On windless days a helium balloon performs well while on a blustery one the kite is a better choice.
 In either case weather is paramount.
-The caveat of never putting into the air anything you aren't prepared to lose holds special meaning with a balloon.
-If you lose control it will continue to ascend and drift possibly into areas where it doesn't belong (i.e. into an airport's flight path).
+The caveat of never putting into the air anything you aren't prepared to lose holds special meaning with either, but especially with a balloon.
+While a kite will eventually descend, if you lose control of a balloon it will continue ascending and may drift into an area where it doesn't belong (i.e. into an airport's flight path).

-A more practical issue regarding helium-filled balloons is that the element itself is in short supply.
-In some areas of the world use of helium is restricted to essential medical and research purposes only.
-A world-wide shortage of helium has led to a sharp rise in cost for this light-than-air gas.
-One should rightly consider this when deciding on helium use for non-critical purposes.
-Helium is naturally released from fossil fuel production sites and may be captured and stored.
-However, after use it's not easily re-captured but ultimately escapes into space forever.
+A more practical concern regarding helium-filled balloons is that the element is in short supply.
+In some areas of the world helium use is restricted only to essential medical and research purposes.
+Shortage in helium supplies have led to a sharp rise in the cost of this lighter-than-air gas.
+One should consider this when deciding on helium use for non-critical purposes.
+While helium is naturally released from fossil fuel production sites and may be captured and stored, after use it ultimately escapes into space forever.

 #### Unmanned Aerial Vehicles (i.e. Drones)